Akarshhs/Images-Gallery/image_gallery/readme.md

 1. Clone the respository
+2. move to the image_gallery gallery
-2. npm i (install the node modules)
+3. npm i (install the node modules)
-3. node server.js or npm start
+4. node server.js or npm start